 During 2016 and 2015, payment patterns were consistent with our actuaries' and management's expectations.
 Also, compared to prior years we have seen a leveling off of the ultimate loss ratios in more mature policy years, particularly 2005-2008.
 While we still see claims opened on these policy years, the proportion of our claims inventory represented by these policy years has continued to decrease.
 Additionally, we continued to see positive development relating to the 2009 through 2015 policy years, which we believe is indicative of more stringent underwriting standards by us and the lending industry.
-Further, we have seen significant positive development in residential owner's policies due to increased payments on residential lender's policy and the amount paid under the residential lender's policy.
+Further, we have seen significant positive development in residential owner's policies due to increased payments on residential lender's policies which inherently limit the potential loss on the related owner's policy to the differential in coverage amount between the amount insured under the owner's policy and the amount paid under the residential lender's policy.
 Also, any residential lender 's policy claim paid relating to a property that is in foreclosure negates any potential loss under an owner's policy previously issued on the property as the owner has no equity in the property.
-Along with the positive development on claims management expenses, our ending open claim inventory decreased from approximately 17,000 claims at December 31, 2015.
+Along with the positive development on claims management expenses, our ending open claim inventory decreased from approximately 17,000 claims at December 31, 2015 to approximately 15,000 claims at December 31, 2016.
 If actual claims loss development varies from what is currently expected and is not offset by other factors, it is possible that our recorded reserves may fall outside a reasonable range of our actuaries' central estimate, which may require additional reserve adjustments in future periods.